well-typed/large-records/large-records-benchmarks/report/README.md

 the trade-off that we make.
 However, runtime performance should still be somewhat reasonable.

+In order to keep benchmarking time within check, we only show the core size the simplifier (`-ddump-simpl`); the output of `-ddump-ds-preopt` and `-ddump-ds` is similar, so showing all three does not provide further insights, and showing only one significantly reduces benchmarking time.
+The output of the simplifier is also what continues on through the compilation pipeline, of course.

 ### Record construction

 This uses the source plugin, but it offers merely syntactic sugar, it does not